⛹️♂️Motor Learning and Control

 Open-Loop Theory

-• Movements are pre-programmed—the entire action sequence is planned before execution begins and runs without feedback-based adjustments
+• Movements are pre-programmed.
+The entire action sequence is planned before execution begins and runs to completion without feedback-based adjustments mid-movement.

-• Effective for rapid, ballistic actions like throwing a punch or swinging a bat where the movement is too fast for feedback processing
+• Effective for rapid, ballistic actions like throwing a punch or swinging a bat.
+These movements finish in roughly 150–250 milliseconds, which is too fast for the nervous system to process feedback and make corrections (feedback processing alone takes about 100–200 ms).

 Motor Program Theory